 Who is responsible for implementing the selected measures?

 The chief physician and the management board of the audited hospital are responsible for implementing the measures.

 How is patient data protected?

 Patients’ data protection rights are governed by the data protection laws of the respective federal state.
 It is the clinics’ responsibility to apply them correctly.
-Prior to each peer review, IQM obtains written confirmation from the clinic that the patient data to be used during the peer review has been correctly anonymised.
+Prior to each peer review, IQM obtains written confirmation from the clinic visited that all relevant data protection regulations were taken into account when preparing the requested documents for the peer review.
 In addition, each peer signs a confidentiality agreement for each peer review and is always bound by medical confidentiality.